-Doris A. Stoffers, M.D., Ph.D. is a Professor of Medicine and Director of the Penn Diabetes Research Center Islet Cell Biology Core.
+Doris A. Stoffers is a Professor of Medicine and Director of the Penn Diabetes Research Center Islet Cell Biology Core.
 She has extensive experience in the functional and morphological phenotyping of pancreatic islets.
 Working together with the Co-Director Franz Matschinsky, she oversees the strategic direction of the ICBC and is responsible for all aspects of governance.

-Nicolai Doliba, Ph.D., D.sc. is a Research Associate Professor in the Department of Biochemistry and Biophysics and Technical Director of the Islet Cell Biology Core of the Penn Diabetes Research Center.
-He has seventeen years of experience with islet perifusion, a range of respirometry techniques and calcium imaging.
-He has a wealth of experience characterizing the function of human islets from normal and T2D donors obtained from Dr. Naji’s Islet Resource Center at the University of Pennsylvania, evidenced by numerous collaborative publications.
-His personal research has focused on the role of bioenergetics, ion transport and metabolic coupling factors in nutrient and hormone (GLP-1, acetylcholine)-stimulated insulin release in healthy and diabetic islets.
-Dr. Doliba’s expertise is critical to the proposed project.
-He conducts all perifusion, respirometry and calcium imaging experiments and performs all data analysis with support from Research Specialist Qin Wei.
+Dr. Nicolai Doliba is a Research Associate Professor in the Department of Biochemistry and Biophysics and Technical Director of the Islet Cell Biology Core of the Penn Diabetes Research Center.
+He manages all aspects of core operation.
+Dr. Doliba has twenty six years of experience with islet perifusion, respirometry techniques and calcium imaging.
+He meets with new users to develop strategies and experimental protocols to apply to their research.
+Dr. Doliba also organizes workshops and provides training in a wide range of Core services including Ca2+ fluorescence and Seahorse.
+He has a wealth of experience characterizing the function of human islets from normal, T1D and T2D donors obtained from Dr. Naji’s Islet Resource Center at the University of Pennsylvania, as evidenced by numerous collaborative publications.

-Qin Wei, BS. is a Research Specialist for the Penn DRC Islet Cell Biology Core.
-She has 15 years experience in in procedures of rat and mouse islet isolation, tissue culture, islet cell dispersion and metabolic and secretory functional testing.
+Wei Qin is a Research Specialist for the Penn DRC Islet Cell Biology Core.
+She has 21 years of experience in procedures of rat and mouse islet isolation, tissue culture, islet cell dispersion and metabolic and secretory functional testing.
 She supports Dr. Doliba in the execution of islet perifusion and respirometry experiments.
 Wei masters all procedures associated with islet cell isolation, culture and functional testing.